pink-cupcakes/A-New-Angle/README.md

 To start your application you need to clone this repository here: https://github.com/pinkwaffles/A-New-Angle

-Then run the following in your terminal:
+Then in your terminal, navigate to the project and run:

 `npm install`